Samreay/ChainConsumer/README.md

 ### Update History

+##### 0.16.3
+* Fixing an integer division bug where python 2 contour shading was setting to 0 alpha.

 ##### 0.16.2
 * Fixing bug where tick font size was only honoured when ticks were on an angle.